allguitars/NodeJS-Demo/notes/TestDrivenDevelopment.md

 ```

-Now, back to the termimal, all tests are passing.
+Now, back to the terminal, all tests are passing.
 Beautiful!

 ### Response Code 200